erral/fideparser/README.rst

   $ export_fide_tournaments FRA 2012-07-01 2012-july.csv csv --datafile 2012-july.binary

+If you want to export more arbiter data, append the optional flag --arbiter-data:

+  $ export_fide_tournaments ESP 2013-01-01 2013-january-spain.csv csv --arbiter-data

+If you want to export the report data (currently only the number of players present in the tournament report), append the optional flag --report-data:

+  $ export_fide_tournaments ESP 2013-01-01 2013-january-spain.csv csv --report-data

 A script for merging CSV files is also provided, usefull to merge files generated by export_fide_tournaments script.
 It can be used as follows::